 Application process.
-Proposals should include the following:
+Proposals should include the following in a single PDF file:

-- 1. A narrative description of the research that is no more than two pages with no more than one additional page of references, and is clearly understandable to a broad group of scholars outside of the specific area of the proposed research.
+- 1. A narrative description of the research that is no more than two pages and no more than one additional page of references.
+The narrative must be clearly understandable to a broad group of scholars outside of the specific area of the proposed research.
 The proposal should succinctly and clearly describe the general methodology of the research and its importance to criminal justice policy in California.
 (The narrative should be written in 12-point type with 1-inch margins.) - 2.
 A short two-page CV.
 (CV should include relevant publications and presentations) - 3.
 One letter of recommendation, preferably from the student's primary faculty mentor, or someone who is familiar with the research project. - 4.
 For proposals that involve human participants, an application for human subjects research must be submitted to the UCR Institutional Review Board prior to submission of the proposal to the Presley Center.
 It is not necessary for the application to be approved before submitting the research proposal to the Presley Center.
 However, proposals that are selected for funding must have IRB approval before fellowships can be awarded. - 5.
 For proposals that involve the participation of other organizations (e.g., schools, law enforcement, legal offices, etc.), a written statement of agreement from all participating agencies is required before the fellowships can be awarded.

-Applicants should send their applications via email to Donita McCants-Carter (donita.mccants@ucr.edu).
-Recommenders should send their letters of recommendations separately to Donita, with the student's name in the subject line.
+Applicants should send their applications as a single PDF file via email to the Presley Center at presleycenter@ucr.edu with their name and "Presley Center Fellowship" in the subject line.
+Recommenders should send their letters of recommendations separately to the Presley Center, with the student's name in the subject line.

-Questions regarding the Fellowship or the application process should be directed to the Presley Center's Associate Director, Justine Ross (justine.ross@ucr.edu).
+Questions regarding the fellowship or the application process should be directed to the Presley Center's Associate Director, Justine Ross (justine.ross@ucr.edu).

-The deadline to submit proposals is Friday, April 16th, 2021.
+The deadline to submit proposals is Friday, March 25th, 2022.